Legendrian singular links and singular connected sums

-We say that two tangles $T_1$ and $T_2$ are {\em equivalent} if they are contact isotopic relative to their boundaries, or equivalently, the two pairs $(\widehat T_1,\mathbf{0})$ and $(\widehat T_2,\mathbf{0})$ are contact isotopic.
-Similar to the front projection of a singular point, we obtain four front projections $\pi_F(T)$ of a tangle according to the local pictures near $\mathbf{0}$ as depicted in Figure~\ref{fig:singularpoints}.
+Similar to the front projection of a singular point, we obtain four types of front projections of a tangle $T$ with respect to some contactomorphisms $\phi_N,\phi_E,\phi_S$ and $\phi_W$ according to the local pictures near $\mathbf{0}$ as depicted in Figure~\ref{fig:singularpoints}.
 Intuitively, these also correspond to the ways in which the tangles are projected.
 Figure~\ref{fig:fronttangle} shows the corresponding projections.

 It is obvious that if two front projections of tangles are connected by a sequence of Reidemeister moves $\rm(I)\sim(VI)$, then they are equivalent.
 However all Reidemeister moves preserve the orientation at the boundary of tangle, so we need a global move $\rm(VI_T)$ as depicted in Figure~\ref{fig:tanglemove}, which changes the way of the projection and therefore the configuration at the boundary.
 In the closure $\widehat T$, this move is nothing but a Reidemeister move $\rm(VI)$ at $\mathbf{0}$.